ACGaming/UniversalTweaks/README.md

     * **No Beta Warning:** Disables the beta message warning on world join
 * **Requious Frakto**
     * **Particle Fixes:** Fixes server world being leaked to various particles
-* **RFTools Dimension**
+* **RFTools**
-    * **Properly Unregister Dimensions:** Fixes a bug where joining a world or server with any RFTools Dimension registered would disallow entering another world without that dimension until restarting.
+    * **Fully Unregister Dimensions:** Fixes a bug where joining a world or server with any RFTools Dimension registered would disallow entering another world without that dimension until restarting
+    * **Fix XNet Channel Crash:** Fixes sporadic crashes when using RFTools Storage XNet channels
 * **Roost**
     * **Early Register CT Chickens:** Improves load time by registering ContentTweaker chickens early for Roost to detect them
 * **Roots**